UltimatePea/Interesting-Code-Snippets/InductiveFamiliesConstructors.md

 the "HBH-*" themselves.
 That is, each "HBH-*" proves a true proposiiton.

 This is my first draft.
 I didn't proof read this.
 I will do the proof read later.

+# Update

+Inductive families correspond to system of inference rules.
+(OPLSS 2013 agda 1 at 27:00)